Febrero: Sneak Peek: Bouns Content :

 Coward.
 I’m a coward, but this is not the time.

 He refused to add more to her plate.
-He had to unpack whatever she just said before he could add to it…
+He had to unpack whatever she had just said before he could add to it…

 The story continues in book two.